Whitepaperv2 · ethereum mainnet

 • Consolidation — 6529's mechanism to combine the TDH of multiple wallets under one primary wallet for governance purposes.

 • LP — Liquidity Provider / Liquidity Pool.
-In this context, the Uniswap V2 WETH/THODL pool.
+In this context, the Uniswap V2 WETH/THODLV2 pool.

 • Seaport — OpenSea's open-source NFT exchange protocol.
 Used here for on-chain NFT fulfilment.